wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 [dynamic-dns-resolution-nginx]:     ../admin-en/configure-dynamic-dns-resolution-nginx.md
 [enable-libdetection-docs]:         ../admin-en/configure-parameters-en.md#wallarm_enable_libdetection

-# Updating Linux node packages
+# Upgrading Wallarm NGINX modules

-These instructions describe the steps to update Linux node packages to version 3.4.
-Linux node packages are packages installed in accordance with one of the following instructions:
+These instructions describe the steps to upgrade the Wallarm NGINX modules 3.4 or 3.2 to version 3.6.
+Wallarm NGINX modules are the modules installed in accordance with one of the following instructions:

 * [NGINX `stable` module](../waf-installation/nginx/dynamic-module.md)
 * [Module for NGINX from CentOS/Debian repositories](../waf-installation/nginx/dynamic-module-from-distr.md)
 * [NGINX Plus module](../waf-installation/nginx-plus.md)
 * [Kong module](../admin-en/installation-kong-en.md)

---8<-- "../include/waf/upgrade/warning-node-types-upgrade-to-3.4.md"
+To upgrade the node 2.18 or lower, please use the [different instructions](older-versions/nginx-modules.md).

-## Update procedure
+## Upgrade procedure

-* If filtering node and postanalytics modules are installed on the same server, then follow the instrutions below to update all packages.
+* If filtering node and postanalytics modules are installed on the same server, then follow the instructions below to upgrade all packages.
-* If filtering node and postanalytics modules are installed on different servers, then first update the postanalytics module following these [instructions](separate-postanalytics.md) and perform the steps below for filtering node modules.
+* If filtering node and postanalytics modules are installed on different servers, **first** upgrade the postanalytics module following these [instructions](separate-postanalytics.md) and then perform the steps below for filtering node modules.

-## Step 1: Inform Wallarm technical support that you are updating filtering node modules

-If updating Wallarm node 2.18 or lower, please inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 3.4 and ask to enable new IP lists logic for your Wallarm account.
-When new IP lists logic is enabled, please open Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.

-## Step 2: Update NGINX to the latest stable version
+## Step 1: Upgrade NGINX to the latest stable version

 Update [NGINX](http://nginx.org/en/download.html) / [NGINX Plus](https://docs.nginx.com/nginx/releases/) to the latest stable release from the official NGINX repository.

 If your infrastructure needs to use a specific version of NGINX, please contact the [Wallarm technical support](mailto:support@wallarm.com) to build the API Security module for a custom version of NGINX.

-## Step 3: Add new Wallarm repository
+## Step 2: Add new Wallarm repository

 Delete the previous Wallarm repository address and add a repository with a new Wallarm node version package.
 Please use the commands for the appropriate platform.